Hubbert peak theory: Water

 Hubbert's original analysis did not apply to renewable resources.
 However, over-exploitation often results in a Hubbert peak nonetheless.
 A modified Hubbert curve applies to any resource that can be harvested faster than it can be replaced.

 For example, a reserve such as the Ogallala Aquifer can be mined at a rate that far exceeds replenishment.
 This turns much of the world's underground water and lakes into finite resources with peak usage debates similar to oil.
 These debates usually center around agriculture and suburban water usage but generation of electricity from nuclear energy or coal and tar sands mining mentioned above is also water resource intensive.
 The term fossil water is sometimes used to describe aquifers whose water is not being recharged.

 Fishing

-Peak fish: At least one researcher has attempted to perform Hubbert linearization (Hubbert curve) on the whaling industry, as well as charting the transparently dependent price of caviar on sturgeon depletion.
+At least one researcher has attempted to perform Hubbert linearization (Hubbert curve) on the whaling industry, as well as charting the transparently dependent price of caviar on sturgeon depletion.
 The Atlantic northwest cod fishery was a renewable resource, but the numbers of fish taken exceeded the fish's rate of recovery.
 The end of the cod fishery does match the exponential drop of the Hubbert bell curve.
 Another example is the cod of the North Sea.